Ed Victor

-Edward "Ed" Victor CBE (9 September 1939 – 7 June 2017) was an American literary agent, based, for most of his career, in London, England.
+Edward Victor CBE (9 September 1939 – 7 June 2017) was an American-born British literary agent, based, for most of his career, in London, England.

-Biography
+Early life and education

 Victor was born on 9 September 1939, in Bronx, New York City.
 The son of Russian-Jewish immigrant parents, who ran a photographic equipment store, he went to Bayside High School in the borough of Queens, later earning a bachelor's degree from Dartmouth College.
 After graduating, he attended Pembroke College, University of Cambridge, on a Marshall Scholarship in 1961.

+Career

 Publishing editor

 Victor married Michelene Samuels, the writer, in 1963; the couple made their home in London and had two children.
 Victor worked for the Oborne Press, a publishing house, then part of Lord Beaverbrook's Express Newspapers group.
 He then worked on coffee table books for Weidenfeld & Nicolson.
 After approaching George Weidenfeld in the toilet, Victor was moved to general publishing, looking after the works of Saul Bellow and Vladimir Nabokov.